trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Replication Tab
 ---------------

-Life Preserver can be configured to replicate snapshots to another system over an encrypted SSH connection, though the backup itself is stored in an encrypted format.
+Life Preserver can be configured to replicate snapshots to another system over an encrypted SSH connection, though the backup itself is stored in an unencrypted format.
 This ensures that you have a backup copy of your snapshots on another system.

 In order to configure replication, the remote system to hold a copy of the snapshots must first meet the following requirements:

-* The backup server **must be formatted with the latest version of ZFS,** also known as ZFS feature flags or ZFSv5000.
-Operating systems that support this version of ZFS include TrueOS®, FreeBSD 9.2 or higher, and FreeNAS 9.1.x or higher.
+* The backup server
+  **must be formatted with the latest version of ZFS,** also known as ZFS feature flags or ZFSv5000.
+Operating systems that support this version of ZFS include TrueOS®, FreeBSD or PC-BSD® 9.2 or higher, and FreeNAS 9.1.x or higher.

 * That system must have SSH installed and the SSH service must be running.
-If the backup server is running TrueOS®, SSH is already installed and you can start
-  SSH using :ref:`Task Manager`.
-If that system is running FreeNAS® or FreeBSD, SSH is already installed, but you will need to start SSH.
+If the backup server is running TrueOS®, PC-BSD®, FreeNAS® or FreeBSD, SSH is already installed, but you will need to start the SSH service.

-* If the backup server is running TrueOS®, you will need to open TCP port 22 (SSH) using :ref:`Firewall Manager`.
+* If the backup server is running TrueOS® or PC-BSD®, you will need to open TCP port 22 (SSH) using :ref:`Firewall Manager`.
 If the server is running FreeBSD and a firewall has been configured, add a rule to open this port in the firewall ruleset.
 FreeNAS® does not run a firewall by default.
 Also, if there is a network firewall between the TrueOS® system and the backup system, make sure it has a rule to allow SSH.

 :numref:`Figure %s: Replication Tab <lpreserver2>` shows the initial "Replication" tab on a system that has not yet been configured for replication.
 This screen is used to create, view, remove, and configure the replication schedule.

 .. _lpreserver2:

 .. figure:: images/lpreserver2.png

-To schedule the replication, click the "+" button to display the "Setup Replication" screen shown in :numref:`Figure %s: Scheduling a Replication <lpreserver3>`.
+To schedule the replication, click the "+" button to display the "Setup Replication" screen shown in
+:numref:`Figure %s: Scheduling a Replication <lpreserver3>`.

 .. _lpreserver3: